Secure land for life

 The farmers care for a mobile flock of 100 chickens and two cows (Damson and Daffodil), grow local wheat for local flour and Huxhams Farm Cross beer, and are part of Dartington’s pioneering agroforestry project to make sustainable farming viable.
 It also hosting weekly farm clubs for local children (pictured) and is beginning its NHS therapeutic wellbeing work with vulnerable people – with nature as co-therapist.

-Now Huxhams Cross Farm is looking for £60,000 to complete the low-carbon building of the Apricot Centre – a place to cook, share skills, make food for market, and create a safe space for vulnerable families.
+Now Huxhams Cross Farm is looking for £60,000 to complete the build of a low-carbon building which will be known as the Apricot Centre.
+It will be a place to cook, share skills, make food for market, and create a safe space for vulnerable families.

 Invest for positive change